ibm-cloud-docs/CDN/about.md

 ### Purge cached content

 IBM Cloud CDN provides the capability to conveniently and quickly remove, or "purge", the cached content from the Edge servers.
 At this time, the purge is allowed only for a file path.
-Currently, the Purge implementation with Akamai purges the file in about 4 minutes.
+Currently, the Purge implementation with Akamai purges the file in about 5 seconds.
 The UI also provides the ability to view your Purge history, and to tag specific Purge paths as Favorites.

 ### Time to Live (TTL)